superkabuki/threefive_is_SCTE35/README.md

+ I've spent the last five years doing nothing but SCTE-35, a lot of people consider me a subject matter expert, other people describe me with adjectives. ~Adrian

 # threefive3 is SCTE-35.
 ## The Most Advanced SCTE-35 Parser on the Planet.
 ### If you're working with SCTE-35, this is the tool you want.